eltoraz/alchemy/scenario.md

 ### Protagonist

-- name: Acacia
+- name: [] (she/her)
-- species: coralshell turtle
+- species: turtle
-- gender: female
 - age: young adult
-- affinity: Water/Clay (weak)
+- affinity: Water (weak), Earth (weak)

-#### Background and motivation
+#### Background and motivations

-- born in Mew York City
+- born in suburbs of a big city
-    - mother: coralshell turtle (Clay affinity)
+    - mother: turtle (Earth affinity)
-    - father: frilled petal dragon (Water affinity, some coralshell turtle ancestry)
+    - father: floral dragon (Water & Earth affinity)
-    - the FPD parentage makes Acacia's coral more plant-like and faster-growing than pure coralshell turtles
+    - fringes of her shell grow out, but are brittle and break away painlessly
-        - like many coralshell turtles, hers does have some alchemical value, but its properties have escaped classification thus far (and no one has had the inclination to do more extensive testing on it)
+        - the pieces do have some alchemical value, but their properties have escaped classification thus far (and no one has had the inclination to do more extensive testing on it)
-    - weak initial affinity partially due to native Mew York's lack of ambient magic and partially due to quirks of parents' affinities
+    - weak initial affinity is environmental- childhood home city had low ambient magic

-- moved to Stemm, Citrico Archipelago, with parents as a young teen
-    - they were hit by economic hardship and had to liquidate in Mew York, but settled debts and kept their small vacation home
+- famliy was hit by economic hardship with parents as a young teen, had to move to a less expensive area
+    - wound up with a small homestead close to a village on a medium-size island in an archipelago
     - her mother took a job at a small bookshop (eventually taking over when the owners moved on to other pursuits)
-    - her father took an interest in local politics, especially as the frequent commutes to the Capital allowed him to visit his daughter at university
+    - her father took an interest in local politics, but was drawn in to the point of being absent at home

-- applied to and was effectively indefinitely waitlisted at Kadath's university, so studied potionmaking/alchemy at Citrico Capital's univerity instead
+- applied to and was effectively indefinitely waitlisted at a prestigious magic university on the mainland, so studied potionmaking/alchemy at a local school
     - applied a couple years after moving
     - her parents separated (amicably) during this time
     - coasted through without finding a specialty/passion; took a variety of classes in different disciplines but without a lot of depth
     - moved back home afterwards... but that was a little more than a year ago

-- works at mother's bookshop in Stemm
+- works at mother's bookshop, with this kind of mindset:
     - she has developed a convincing "customer service" facade but doesn't experience much in the way of personal fulfillment from this day job
     - it's nice always having something to read, but having to put down a good book to help a customer can be irksome
     - and being constantly cheerful is rather tiring!
-    - no storage space at home, so her old college supplies, incl. alchemy apparati, are in a (surprisingly roomy) closet out in the back of the shop
+    - no storage space at home, so her old college supplies, incl. alchemy apparati, are in a closet out in the back of the shop
         - one that could, say, be converted into a makeshift lab...

 - motivated by building frustration with what she perceives as stagnation with